oneclickvirt/oneclickvirt.github.io/docs/en/guide/incus/incus_install.md

 - Prerequisites: Ubuntu 20+(Not recommended to use Incus, please use LXD), Debian 11+(Recommended), RockyLinux 9+, AlmaLinux 9+, Centos 9+, Alpine(After installing bash on your own), Arch
 - During installation, you will be prompted to enter the storage pool creation path as well as the size, and all the VMs or containers you want to open end up taking up space in the storage pool
 - The server needs to be restarted after the environment installation process to load some default configurations
-- By default, lxd's lxcfs-related configuration is enabled, so that in-container querying of container information changes to information about the container itself rather than the host
+- By default, lxcfs-related configuration is enabled, so that in-container querying of container information changes to information about the container itself rather than the host
 - This installer has been tested to work on either physical or non-physical machines

 Command: